How to Pre-Sell a Course: 8 Steps to Secure Sales Before You Launch

 • Use the feedback and insights you get to fuel your course launch

-How to Pre-Sell Your Course
+How to Presell Your Course [8 steps]

 Step 1: Create the Presell Version of Your Course